ArturoTarinVillaescusa/restproxy-otp-verification/README.md

 **We have a Kafka cluster and Schema Registry up and running in Minikube!**

-### Deploying the tsb-onboarding-restproxy-otp-application in your local Kubernetes environment
+### Deploying the restproxy-otp-application in your local Kubernetes environment

 Open a session with your local Minikube environment: